freezedev/lyria/README.md

 ========
 Lightweight prototyping javascript game framework based on jQuery.

+The Lyria template can be found here: https://github.com/freezedev/lyria-template

 What do I need?
 ---------------
 All libraries are included in the repository, so you don't need to worry about browsing the internet and downloading the libraries you need.